All Episodes

 I don't even know what it is.

-Um why why should we look at theirs when we've got a couple candidates proposing their own?
+Well, why should we look at theirs when we've got a couple candidates proposing their own?

-We've got the fair tax, we've got the flat tax.
+We've got the fair tax.

-Um we've got Perry's got his version of it.
+Perry's got his version of it.

-Not necessarily what I like about it, but why don't we just take a look at what they're doing and then see what how it works and then see what we're too busy looking at what the ChICOMs are doing.
+Not necessarily what I like about it, but why don't we just take a look at what they're doing and then see how it works and then see what we're doing.

 That's who Obama wants to emulate.

-I think other countries have followed pursuit in that as well.
+And I think other countries, after Russia started their flat tax, I think other countries have followed pursuit in that as well.

-Well, I do remember the heritage uh uh uh story on the Russian I remember it's it's a long time ago.
+Well, I do remember the heritage story on the Russian.

 I'm not one of them.

-The Democrats they don't care about deficits.
+The Democrats, they don't care about deficits.

 They don't care about raise.